Demographics of Uttar Pradesh: Languages

-Most people in Uttar Pradesh speak Hindustani, which in a literate form is referred to as Hindi and Urdu.
-Bhojpuri is the second most widely spoken language of Uttar Pradesh.
+Most people in Uttar Pradesh speak Hindi (including Urdu, which is often considered the same language), followed by Bhojpuri.

-In addition, the people of Uttar Pradesh speak a variety of local dialects of Hindi, which are not always easy to classify or identify.
-E.g., the language of Allahabad is often classified today as Awadhi, but, its actually a mix of several surrounding dialects, including Awadhi and Bundelkhandi.
-Most Allahabadis refer to their dialect as Allahabadi.
-Furthermore, in neighbouring Banda, the dialect is exactly the same, but, they refer to it as Bundelkhandi.

-It's said that in India, the dialects change every 50-mile, and its particularly true of Uttar Pradesh.

 The dialect map of Uttar Pradesh is complex, but, in general, in three of the five sub regions of UP, viz, the Doab, Rohilkhand, and Bundelkhand, both Western and Eastern Hindi, as well as a mixture of the two are spoken.
-E.g., in Upper and parts of lower Doab (till Etawah), various forms of western Hindi are spoken, including Khari boli and Brij Bhasha.
+For instance, in the upper and parts of lower Doab (until Etawah), various forms of western Hindi are spoken, including Khari boli and Brij Bhasha.
 In the rest of lower Doab, various mixes of western and Eastern Hindi (Brij Bhasha/ Bundelkhandi and Awadhi) are spoken).
 Likewise, in Western Bundelkhand, Bundeli (a language closely related with Brij Bhasha) is spoken, while in Eastern Bundelkhand the dialect is still called 'Bundeli' but is part of Eastern Hindi (actually a mixture of Western and Eastern Hindi).
 In Western Rohilkhand, Khari boli is spoken. in Central Rohilkhand a mix of Awadhi and Khari boli is spoken, while in Eastern Rohilkhand, Awadhi is the dialect.

-In Awadh too there exist a wide variation in the dialects spoken.

-Awadhi is the main dialect in the Awadh sub-region of Uttar Pradesh.
-But, its form changes from west to east.

 As mentioned earlier, often these dialects merge into each other, for example in Shahjahanpur, in Rohilkhand, Khari boli merges into Awadhi.

-In eastern Uttar Pradesh, Bhojpuri language is spoken.
+In eastern Uttar Pradesh, the Bhojpuri language is spoken.
 It is the second most widely spoken language of Uttar Pradesh after Hindi.
 It belongs to the Magadhan group of Indo-Aryan languages.
 This region is known as Bhojpur or Purvanchal.
 The Bhojpuri variant of Kaithi is the indigenous script of Bhojpuri language.